Circular UGA

 UGA Campus Catering composts at each event they serve.
 Departments that host large events can borrow compost bins from the Office of Sustainability and deposit compostable materials at Athens-Clarke County compost drop-off locations.
 Email [email protected] or call 706-542-1301 to reserve a bin for your event.

 UGA Dining Services leads by example, capturing pre-and post-consumer organic materials from each UGA Dining Hall.
-Get details and updates on the Dining Services web site.
+Learn more on the Dining Services Sustainability webpage.

 Hard to Recycle Materials are technically recyclable but require special handling that is beyond the scope of the single stream sorting facility.
 Many of these items can be taken to the Athens-Clarke County Center for Hard to Recycle Materials (CHaRM), some are handled internally by UGA, and some have other options.
 If you need help with large items or large quantities, you may request a pick up through the FMD Work Request Center.